Soybeans Close Monday with Mixed Action

+Soybeans are facing Tuesday morning losses of 4 to 6 cents.
 The soybean market posted 2 to 4 cent gains in the nearby contracts on Monday, with new crop down ¼ cent on the day.
+Preliminary open interest was down 24,512 contracts on Monday, with May down 32,666 contracts and FND on Wednesday.
 CmdtyView’s national front month Cash Bean price as up 2 3/4 cents at $10.06 3/4.
 Soymeal futures were down $2.50 to $3/ton, with Soy Oil futures were back up 60 to 65 points.

 USDA’s Export Inspections report indicated a total of 439,341 MT (16.14 mbu) of soybeans shipped in the week that ended on 4/24.
 That was down just 21.5% from the previous week but 59.1% above the same week in 2024.
 China was the top destination of 205,463 MT, with 61,071 MT headed to Mexico and 57,069 MT to Germany.
 Marketing year shipments have totaled 43.12 MMT (1.584 bbu), which is up 11.3% compared to the same week last year.